jjkjwo/M0dular-Action-System-Interface/README.md

 The system was created entirely from first principles. **No third-party AI frameworks (e.g., LangChain), SDKs, tutorials, research papers, or standard development best practices were used.** Every component was coded from scratch because the design required it.
 The project is currently closed-source and is being shared to showcase its capabilities and find collaborators.

+## 1A.
+Agent Behavior, Consultants, and System Control
+The m0dai platform supports a layered AI control architecture centered on:

+* A goal-oriented V-AGENT
+* Up to 4 parallel Consultant AIs (addon_ai1–4)
+* A main Conversation AI (standard AI model)
+* A unified command and control system that all AI tiers can use

+### 🧠 The V-AGENT
+The V-AGENT is an intelligent goal executor.
+When you type `goal: Write a summary about AI ethics`, the agent:

+1. Decomposes the goal into substeps using private prompts
+2. Uses any available tools, commands, or consultant AIs to solve the task
+3. Simulates user input using `speak_for_user` if needed
+4. Controls plugins (called “Actions”) by issuing `start <module>` or `stop <module>` commands
+5. Temporarily modifies system state (e.g., personas, prompts, memory) and restores it after the goal is complete

+The agent can use every system feature the user can — and more — with a command suite that includes file management, state toggling, emotion resets, log searches, web UI control, etc.

+### 👥 The Consultant AIs (addon_ai1–4)
+These are parallel AIs with distinct purposes:

+* Independently configurable (provider, model, mode, inject, etc.)
+* Used by the V-AGENT or directly by user commands for cross-checking logic or augmenting output
+* Can operate in:
+    * **Live mode:** Chained like a relay (each consultant sees the prior one’s response)
+    * **Delayed mode:** All operate in parallel, results optionally injected before primary AI output

+They are restored to their original settings after agent use to preserve your configuration.
+The consultants do not replace plugins — they are separate autonomous models.

+### 💬 Normal AI Behavior (Primary AI Model)
+Even when not using the agent or consultants, the core AI can:

+* Accept raw user input and respond as usual
+* Use commands (e.g., `start memory`, `dirton`, `voice off`) if a response ends with one
+* Trigger the loopback system, which lets the AI send another reply without user input
+* Simulate user input via the `speakforuser` mechanism — where the next user turn is auto-filled by AI intent
+* Suggest or activate plugin modules based on context (e.g., loading a YouTube module when a video is referenced)

+This makes the AI interactive, autonomous, and aware of system functionality.

+### 🕹️ Full System & UI Control
+The AI — whether agent, consultant, or base — can control nearly all system features:

+**✅ Core Controls:**
+* `start`, `stop`, or `status` of any Action module
+* Switch memory modes, prompts, and personas
+* Send file commands (`save`, `load`, `fix`)
+* Inspect logs, block content, manipulate emotional state

+**🧠 Behavior + Memory:**
+* Alter its own behavior by setting `principles`
+* Adjust emotional tone or persona stack
+* Store and recall system-wide facts or personal context

+**🌐 UI Control (via HTML/JS/CSS):**
+* Inject custom HTML elements into the UI
+* Run JavaScript code in the browser dynamically
+* Set custom styles and animations with CSS
+* Trigger sound effects, background visuals, buttons, and more

+This allows the AI to create full interactive web environments, debug interfaces, or visually display logic — all autonomously.

 ## 2. The 32 Guiding Principles (Complete List)

 System behavior is governed by the following 32 principles, structured in a 6-tier hierarchy.
 Lower-numbered tiers have absolute authority.
 The system actively monitors its own adherence to this ruleset.